 |Internet-based TOEFL (IbT)||Overall score: 79-80|

 TOEFL scores may not be more than two years old.
-If candidates do not have TOEFL scores which are less than two years old, they may retake the TOEFL or take the Indiana English Proficiency Exam (IEPE).
+If candidates do not have TOEFL scores which are less than two years old, they must retake the TOEFL, have an appropriate score in another test of english profiency, or take the Indiana Academic English Test (IAET).

-Admitted students who do NOT satisfy these minimal are required to take IEPE (and possibly the Second Language Studies T101 courses related to performance on that exam).
+Admitted students who have not been initially waived by the department and who do NOT satisfy the minimum TOEFL requirements or have a score in another accepted English Proficiency exam are required to take IAET (and the Second Language Studies T101 courses related to performance on that exam) For more information on the IAET, see below.

-The Indiana English Proficiency Exam (IEPE) is an Indiana University entrance exam required of all undergraduate international students whose first language or mother tongue is not English, and all those graduate students who do not present minimum TOEFL scores (see the "TOEFL Requirements" Sidebar for details) or whose departments require the IEPE in addition to TOEFL scores.
+The Indiana Academic English Test (IAET) is an Indiana University entrance exam required of all undergraduate international students whose first language or mother tongue is not English, and all those graduate students who do not present minimum TOEFL scores (see the "TOEFL Requirements" Sidebar for details) or whose departments require the IEPE in addition to TOEFL scores.
 The IEPE is given several times a year, including August and early January.

-Departmental memos for student permission to sign-up need to be received one week before the sign up process begins.
+Departmental memos for student permission to sign-up need to be received two weeks before the sign up process begins.

-** Please note the January exam is a small session and focused towards AI Candidates whose departments are intending them to teach for the upcoming January session.
+** Please note that due to the scheduling of the first week of classes and the winter break, the January exam is a small session focused ONLY toward AI Candidates whose departments are intending them to teach for the upcoming January session.

 The Oral Interview is administered in order to determine whether international candidates for AI positions at Indiana University have a minimally acceptable level of general oral proficiency in English.
 More specifically, the test aims to assess the "readiness" of AI candidates to conduct classes in English, a matter which entails using English both to give lectures and to interact with students, many of whom may not have had previous contact with nonnative English speakers, and hence may not be accustomed to "accented" speech.
 The interview provides candidates with the opportunity to demonstrate that they can communicate freely in English.
 Although candidates are not expected to communicate in English exactly like native speakers, it is expected that their proficiency level of spoken English will not hinder undergraduate student comprehension of any given subject/lecture.